Government reinstates measures to curb rapid spread of COVID-19

 Schools: Partially reopened from 1 June (14.6 million learners affected).

-Containment measures: Nationwide lockdown imposed since 27 March and further extended; in the current level three, all economic activities are allowed, except for consuming food and alcohol in restaurants and bars, entertainment venues, hotel accommodation for leisure, gyms and personal care businesses.
+Containment measures: In the current level two, economic activities are allowed, including serving food and alcohol in restaurants and bars, entertainment venues, hotel accommodation for leisure, gyms and personal care businesses.

 Previously on 21 April, President Cyril Ramaphosa acknowledged that "the nationwide lockdown is having a devastating effect on the economy" and added that "the pandemic has resulted in the sudden loss of income for businesses and individuals alike, deepening poverty and increasing hunger."
 The statement followed a series of protests and disturbs across the country over access to food parcels handed out by the authorities.
 Several food stores have reportedly been looted in different localities.
 There have also been reports of violence by police, including alleged killings, since the lockdown began.
 Response: